gucascau/iDSBindel/README.md

 # iDSBindel
 DNA double strand breaks are one of the most deleterious DNA lesions.
-The repair by nonhomologous end joining can repair the break ends accurately and this accuracy normally joined with the microhomologies.
-Sometimes, the end joing processing involves removal of damaged or mismatched nucleotides.
-NHEJ will also lead to the small indels at the break site.
+The repair by nonhomologous end joining is error-prone, which would indced small insertions or  remove damaged or mismatched nucleotides.

-We developed a new techonology -- iDSBindel, which would not only detect the large insertion events but also the small indels products at DNA double strans break site.
-To profile the small indels, we developed iDSBindel to sensentively detect the short indel (insertion/deletion) events and calucate the frequency of each indel events.
+To detect the products of DNA double strand break repair, we developed a novel techonology -- Break-Ins.
+In accompany with this technology, we also developed iDSBindel, which would sensentively detect short insertion, short deletion, short deletion and short insertion, and indel-free products at DNA double strans break site. iDSBindel can also calculate the frequency of each indel repair events.

 # Description
 iDSBindel: The software can detect small insertions, small deletions, no changes at DNA double strand break sites.
 Using iDSBindel, we can also measure the efficiency and accuracy of non-homologous end joining.